FernandoLBA/FernandoLBA/README.md

 };
 ```

-- 🏥 Currently designing and building a **medical clinic management SaaS** from scratch (multi-location, digital clinical history, e-prescriptions, pharmacy with FEFO batch/lot control, lab orders, and appointment booking), using **NestJS, Prisma, and PostgreSQL** on a multi-tenant architecture.
-- 🛒 Working on **Prostore**, a personal e-commerce project with **Next.js**, internationalization (`next-intl`), **NextAuth v5** authentication, and Vercel deployment — my playground for exploring modern architecture patterns.
 - 💼 Previous experience as a **Frontend Coordinator** on nearshore projects and as a **Full Stack Consultant**, leading development for clients across LATAM (retail, customs/airlines, startups).
 - 🌱 Currently deepening my knowledge of **software architecture (C4 model, system diagrams)**, **testing**, and **CI/CD**, while continuing to sharpen my technical English.
 - 🤓 <a href="https://fernando-barrios.netlify.app/" target="_blank">Learn more about me</a>